firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/getting-started.md

 ### macOS

-If you're building for macOS, you will need to add an entitlement for either read-only access if you only upload files:
+If you're building for macOS, you will need to add an entitlement.

+For read-only access if you only upload files:

 ```xml
   <key>com.apple.security.files.user-selected.read-only</key>